Commencement From A-Z

 - Guests are asked not to block the aisles or view of other guests.

 The name card is the card a graduation candidate presents to the reader before crossing the stage at the commencement ceremony.
-Name cards will be available to be picked up in the Registrar's Office (8 a.m.-5 p.m.) during the week of final exams (December 8-12) or in the Multipurpose Building on Saturday (December 13).
+Undergraduate name cards will be available to be picked up in the Registrar's Office (8 a.m.-5 p.m.) during the week of final exams (May 4-8) or in the Multipurpose Building on Saturday (May 9).
 Picture ID is required.
 This is how your name will appear on your diploma.
 Do not alter your name card.
 You must bring your name card to the ceremony.
 You must have this card with you to have your name read.

 Parking spaces will be marked for special needs guests at the west side entrance of the Multipurpose Building.